actris/data-management-plan/DMP/ACTRIS-DMP.md

 ### 6.2 Archiving and preservation of ARES data

-The ARES infrastructure is composed by seven virtual servers and two different SAN (Storage Area Network).
+The ARES infrastructure is maintained in Italy by the National Research Council - Institute of Methodologies for Environmental Analysis (CNR-IMAA) with long term commitment for archiving and preservation.
+The ARES computational and storage infrastructure is based on a Virtualized Environment and Storage Area Network (SAN) redundant cluster.
+In addition to SAN, ARES have a high-performance Scale-Out Network Attached Storage (NAS).
+A secondary backup site system at the CNR headquarters in Rome is implemented (more than 300 Km from the principal ARES DC site).
+Secondary backup involves ARES database, ARES data and SCC data.

-One server hosts a PostgreSQL database, a second and a third one are used to interface the data originators and endusers respectively.
-ARES data products are safely stored on a primary SAN.
-A full daily back up is made automatically and it is stored on a second backup SAN.
+PostgreSQL database, and web interfaces for the data originators and end-users are hosted on the virtualization environment.
+ARES data products are safely stored on a SAN cluster with synchronous replication.
+A full daily back up is made automatically and it is stored on a second NAS e then in a secondary site (CNR headquarters in Rome).

-Another server is responsible for the provisioning of the whole database through THREDDS (Thematic Real-time Environmental Distributed Data Services).
-On the same server a CAS (Central Authentication Service) is configured to authenticate all ARES users centrally.
+Another service is responsible for the provision of the whole database through REST-API.

-The current size of the PostgresSQL EARLINET database is about 1GB.
-The total amount of data submitted (NetCDF EARLINET files) is about 1.3 GB.
+The current size of the PostgresSQL EARLINET database is about 7 GB.
+The total amount of data submitted (NetCDF EARLINET files) is about 1.2 TB.
 An estimation of the growing rate of the database is 100-200MB/year.
-However a significant growth in number of files to be collected is expected because of: the use of the SCC (Single Calculus Chain) for the data submission, the inclusion of new products (pre-processed data, NRT optical properties, profiles, aerosol layers properties and multiwavelength datasets), increases of the number of aerosol remote sensing NF and increase of NF operating 24/7.
-We estimate that during the Implementation Phase the ACTRIS aerosol profile database could grow at a rate of about 300 GB per year.
+However, a significant growth in number of files to be collected is expected because of: the use of the SCC (Single Calculus Chain) for the data submission, the inclusion of new products (pre-processed data, NRT optical properties, profiles, aerosol layers properties and multiwavelength datasets), increases of the number of aerosol remote sensing NF and increase of NFs operating 24/7.
+We estimate that in the next period the ACTRIS aerosol profile database could grow at a rate of about 300 GB per year.

-The SCC is part of the ARES infrastructure and it is the standard EARLINET tool for the automatic analysis of lidar data.
-Three additional servers are needed to provide this further service: a calculus server where all the SCC calculus modules are installed and ran, a MySQL database where all the analysis metadata are stored in a fully traceable way and finally a web interface allowing the users to access to the SCC.

-The ARES infrastructure is maintained by the National Research Council of Italy with long term commitment for archiving and preservation.
-The archiving on CERA database is a further measure for assuring the availability of the data through redundancy of the archive.

-A secondary backup system at the CNR headquarters in Rome is being implemented.
-Secondary backup involves ARES database, ARES data and SCC data.

 ### 6.3 Archiving and preservation of CLU data